Ham Workbench

 Audio Frequency Generator - calibration details.

-Radio Frequency Generator // Arbitrary Waveform Function Generator (calibration checks considerations).
+Radio Frequency Generator // Arbitrary Waveform Function Generator (calibration checks need considerations).

 Oscilloscope (Dual Trace and Triggered - minimum).
 Consider calibration checks.